Questions linger over U.S. swimmer Diana Nyad's record swim

-MIAMI U.S. long-distance swimmer Diana Nyad has agreed to turn over all her navigation data and official observer logs on her record-breaking swim from Cuba to southern Florida last week, after skeptics raised questions about the grueling crossing.
+MIAMI U.S. long-distance swimmer Diana Nyad has agreed to turn over all her navigation data and official observer logs on her record-breaking swim from Cuba to southern Florida last week, after sceptics raised questions about the gruelling crossing.

 "I think it will be more than enough to settle the question, did she swim from A to B?"
 Steven Munatones, a California-based chief administrator of the International Marathon Swimming Hall of Fame, said on Wednesday.